wp-plugins/improved-let-it-snow/readme.txt

 == Installation ==

-1. upload the folder `improved-let-it-snow` with its contents to `/wp-content/plugins/` directory
+1. Upload the folder `improved-let-it-snow` with its contents to `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress Admin Panel
 1. Configure snowfall if you like, in the 'Settings' -> 'Improved Let It Snow!' page.
 That's it!